Every ancestor is a story…

 I’m a member of the Chinese Australian Family Historians of Victoria (CAFHOV).
 They’re a wealth of knowledge for people like me who have Chinese Australian ancestry.
 I assist with their social media outreach.
 Check out their Facebook page!

-I’m a volunteer with the Genealogical Society of Victoria and help out with their Family History Matters blog.
+I have previously volunteered with the Genealogical Society of Victoria and helped out with their Family History Matters blog.

 I’ve also done some pro bono work helping people to make sense of their DNA test results and teaching them the research skills needed to create their family trees.

-In addition to all that, I’m doing the Certificate of Genealogical Studies through the Society of Australian Genealogists, and continue to hone my skills by soaking up as much information about genetic genealogy that my DNA can handle.
+In addition to all that, in 2021, I completed a short course in ‘Chinese Ancestry: Research Methods and Sources’ run by the Salt Lake Institute of Genealogy.
+I’m also doing the Certificate of Genealogical Studies through the Society of Australian Genealogists, and continue to hone my skills by soaking up as much information about genetic genealogy that my DNA can handle.

 There’s a book in the works too.
 It’s about my great-great grandmother and her younger sister and their so-called legal and moral crimes.